samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 In addition, while attuned to the belt, you have a 50 percent chance each day at dawn of growing a full beard if you can grow one, or a thicker beard if you already have one.

-If you aren’t a dwarf or duergar, you gain the following additional benefits while wearing the belt:
+If you aren't a dwarf or duergar, you gain the following additional benefits while wearing the belt:

 **Darkvision.** You have [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) with a range of 60 feet.